Help athletes achieve optimal results on the court, field or track.

 - SOC 261/EC298 – The Economic and Social Aspects of Sports

-Students graduating with the sport psychology minor will be prepared for careers that include:
+Students graduating with the sport psychology minor will be prepared for careers or graduate education paths that include:

 - physical or occupational therapy,